npodonnell/litcoin/README.md

 # **Lit**coin

-A logically-designed library for interacting with Bitcoin and Litecoin (and possibly more similar cryptocurrencies in the future)
+A library for interacting with Bitcoin and Litecoin (and possibly more similar cryptocurrencies in the future)

 ## Tenets